Skip to main content

 These are key responsibilities for HelloID administrators:

 1. Monitor HelloID.
-HelloID includes a number of tools designed to monitor its functioning.
+HelloID includes a number of tools designed to monitor its functioning and troubleshoot issues.

 2. Keep HelloID up to date.
 Since HelloID runs in the cloud, you don't need to do any technical maintenance on it.
 However, your HelloID environment is tailored to your organization.
 As your organization evolves, changes in people, processes, and systems can all affect your HelloID setup.
 Staying alert to these changes helps you maintain security, compliance, and smooth daily operations.